Military Working Dog Teams National Monument

-The Military Working Dog Teams National Monument is a monument to military working dogs located at Joint Base San Antonio (JBSA)-Lackland in San Antonio, Texas.
+The U.S. Military Working Dog Teams National Monument is a monument to military working dogs located at Joint Base San Antonio (JBSA)-Lackland in San Antonio, Texas.
 The monument represents handlers, dogs, and veterinary support, from all military service branches (Army, Marines, Navy, Air Force, and Coast Guard) that have made up the Military Working Dog program since World War II.
 The monument grounds include a 3,000 square feet granite plaza, granite pedestals, granite history wall, granite benches and water fountain.
 The granite pedestals have large bronze statues of dogs and handlers.
 The monument was dedicated on October 28, 2013.

 Monument

 The Military Working Dog Teams National Monument consists of five bronze sculptures (four dogs and dog handler) seated on a large granite pedestal inscribed, "Guardians of America's Freedom."
-The center sculpture is a highly detailed 9 foot modern day Military Working Dog Handler wearing combat gear and holding a dog leash in his left hand and a M4 rifle in his right hand.
+The center sculpture is a highly detailed 9-foot modern day Military Working Dog Handler wearing combat gear and holding a dog leash in his left hand and a M4 rifle in his right hand.

 The remaining sculptures are four of the more common breeds of Military Working Dogs utilized by the United States Department of Defense since World War II.
 They include a Doberman Pinscher, German Shepherd, Labrador Retriever, and Belgian Malinois.

 Behind the main granite pedestal is a large granite wall containing inscriptions about the history of the Military Working Dog program on one side.
 The other side of the wall contains laser etched images of Military Working Dog Teams in action during World War II, the Korean War, the Vietnam War, the Gulf War and the Wars in Afghanistan and Iraq.

-Behind the granite wall are five flag poles, one for the five U.S. Armed Services which existed when the monument was built.
+Behind the granite wall are five flag poles, one for each of the five U.S. Armed Services which existed when the monument was built.

-The "Not Forgotten Fountain" is a bronze sculpture depicting a Vietnam War dog handler pouring water from his canteen into a helmet.
+The "Not Forgotten Fountain", found in the south east corner of the Monument area, is a bronze sculpture depicting a Vietnam War dog handler pouring water from his canteen into a helmet.
 The sculpture represents a Vietnam era dog handler and his working dog.
-A significant feature is the dog’s paw resting on the thigh of his hander accentuating their bonding relationship.
-The water fountain idea was conceived by Burnam and sculpted by artist Paula Slater.
+A significant feature is the dog's paw resting on the thigh of his hander accentuating their bonding relationship.
+The water fountain idea was conceived of by John Burnam and sculpted by artist Paula Slater as a means to honor and remember the dogs left behind at the end of the Vietnam War and to depict our commitment to never leave another dog behind.
 The water fountain is fully functional so that a visiting dog may have a drink.
 The granite pedestal of the "Not Forgotten Fountain" reads "In everlasting memory of all the war dogs who served, died, and were left behind in the Vietnam War".